pulibrary/rdss-handbook/globus.md

 ### Create a guest Collection for public access to the mapped collection

+Guest collections are public and readonly, we use them for the general public to be able to download the data.

 ** this is a manual step **
 Choose one of the following for the name: